MahdiChoobin-81/CleanArchitecture_ASP/README.md

 # Project Capabilities
-  **- CRUD Operation (Considering the Uniqueness of Domain fields in Add and Update operations Without Throwing Exceptions).**
+  **- CRUD Operation (Considering the Uniqueness of Domain fields in Add and Update operations Without Throwing Exception).**

   **- Database Relationships : Many_to_Many And One_to_Many.**